hackerb9/ugrep/README.md

 _Find unicode characters based on their names_

 ugrep is essentially grep for the Unicode table.
-It prints out the actual resulting unicode characters literally, so you can cut-and-paste easily.
+It prints out the resulting unicode characters literally, so you can cut-and-paste easily.

 See also b9's `charname` for the reverse operation which can lookup a character you've pasted into the terminal.